citta-lab/java/README.md

   }
 }
 ```
 When we implement interface we need to override all of it's methods.
+Every field of an interface is public, static and final (By default, every member of an interface is public and while implementing you should not reduce this visibility).

+>> Interface will have only abstraction methods unlike Abstract class ( which can also have concrete methods ) and hence Interfaces show 100% abstractness.

 ### 10. Anonymous Class